Can Menopause Cause Lactose Intolerance? Get The Simple Answer.

-If you find you are often gassy, bloated, or have diarrhoea after eating dairy, you may have lactose intolerance.
+If you notice you are often gassy, bloated, or have diarrhoea after eating dairy products, you may have lactose intolerance.

 Perhaps you suffer from a stuffy nose and mucus, then you may be allergic to casein and/or whey.

-While dairy seems like a food that is difficult to cut from your diet, it is not an essential nutrient.
+While dairy products might seem difficult to cut from your diet, they don’t provide any essential nutrients.
 All the nutrients in dairy are available in other foods.

 If you find you are experiencing any symptoms, try removing dairy from your diet.
 You may find improved digestion and fewer gut issues or improved nasal congestion.

-There are many products available on the market that can work in place of dairy.
+There are many alternative foods available on the market that can work in place of dairy products.
 Try almond or coconut milk or a mixture of both.
 Coconut yoghurt is delicious and fairly easy to make yourself if you are not keen to pay the prices at the supermarket.
 You can use goats milk as an alternative as it is easier to tolerate and gentler on the gut.
 If you find you can tolerate it then goats milk feta could be a nice addition to your diet.